Disability and Specific Educational Needs Policy - Researchers / Students

 3. Mentoring and Academic Support:

-Researchers with disabilities are strongly encouraged to inform their supervisors about their specific educational needs.
-Academic departments, supervisors, the Dean of Graduate Studies and other Support Services such as the Counseling and Wellbeing Service - if needed - will work together (in support teams coordinated by the Dean of Graduate Studies) to examine the specific educational needs of the researcher and agree with the researcher on reasonable adjustments of academic conditions/environment, without diluting the criteria for academic achievement and requirements.
-The main aim is to accommodate his/her specific educational needs and guarantee an equitable and inclusive academic environment.
-Whenever needed, alternative ways to fulfill academic requirements will be developed in agreement with the researcher(s) by the Support Team (see below point 4)
+Researchers and students with disabilities are strongly encouraged to inform their supervisors and academic advisors about their specific educational needs.
+Academic departments, supervisors, academic advisors, the Dean of Graduate Studies and other Support Services such as the Counseling and Wellbeing Service - if needed - will work together (in support teams coordinated by the Dean of Graduate Studies) to examine the specific educational needs of the researcher and agree with the researcher/student on reasonable adjustments of academic conditions/environment, without diluting the criteria for academic achievement and requirements.
+The main aim is to accommodate their specific educational needs and guarantee an equitable and inclusive academic environment.
+Whenever needed, alternative ways to fulfill academic requirements will be developed in agreement with the researcher(s) / student (s) by the Support Team (see below point 4)

 4. Support Teams: